 Many homeowners like to do their own roof maintenance to keep costs down.
 While DIY roof maintenance can save a few bucks, it can also result in the need for major repairs.
 Walking around the roof can cause serious damage to the shingles and the underlying structure.
 If the roof has already sustained damage, one wrong step could cause a major leak that can be difficult to identify.

-In general, it is recommended that homeowners call a roofer to come out an inspect the roof.
-Roofers are trained to know how to properly care for the roof and complete repairs without causing more damage.
+In general, it is recommended that homeowners call a roofer to come out and inspect the roof.
+Phoenix Roofers are trained to know how to properly care for the roof and complete repairs without causing more damage.
 Additionally, they are also more likely to find a leak that may not yet be visible from the inside of the home, potentially saving you money.